cs3217-2223/problem-set-4-tau-bar/README.md

       * should show select master modal
       * rick should be opaque
       * should not be able to dismiss modal except by pressing "FIGHT!"
+      * after choosing master, should show bucket, cannon and board objects
+    * When load classic mode
+      * should show number of balls left
+      * should show orange pegs left
+    * When load dodge mode
+      * should show number of balls left
+      * should show number of chances left
+      * if balls = 1, then chances should = 1
+      * otherwise, chances should = floor(0.9 * balls)
+    * When load socre mode
+      * should show number of balls left
+      * should show timer counting down
+      * should show current score = 0
+      * should show target score
     * When tap either Rick or Morty
       * should select that fighter (i.e. selected opaque, other translucent)
     * When press fight if Rick selected